-Do your friends take advantage of you?
-One-sided friendships include bad friends, friends who talk behind your back, and friends who never call or make an effort to hang with you.
+These tips will help you deal with a variety of one-sided friendships, including bad friends, friends who talk behind your back, and friends who never call or make an effort to hang with you.

 Here’s what one of my readers says about a one-sided friendship:

-“I wanted to be friends with her so badly that I compromised myself to try and win her over,” says Amber on Getting Over an Addictive Relationship.
+“I wanted to be friends with her so badly that I compromised myself to try and win her over,” says Amber in response to How to Fix a One Sided Relationship.
 “Needless to say, it hasn’t worked.
 I’m sick of being the only one contributing to this friendship, but I can’t let go of her or the memories of last year.
 I know for a fact that it doesn’t bother her at all, but it’s killing me to know that I lost a friend that I may have never had in the first place.
 I wasted my time, but I’m not going to waste anymore.
 A part of me hopes that if I focus on me instead of trying to appease her, she’ll notice that I stopped talking to her and come back.
 Another part of me says, ‘Good Riddance.’
 Am I foolish for feeling this way?
 If she does come back, do you think she’ll change or it’ll be last year all over again?”

 I don’t think Amber is foolish for feeling that way – it’s easy to get swept up in a one-sided friendship!
 But, I do wonder why she can’t let go of her friend.
 Amber knows her friend is a bad one, and she knows that her friend may never have been a real friend in the first place.
 So why is she so upset about losing such a one-sided friendship?

 That’s the first step you need to take, if you want to stop a bad friendship from getting worse.
 Figure out why you can’t let that friend go.

 One-Sided Friendships – Tips for Setting Bad Friends Free